• Skip to primary navigation

 If you prefer a more creamy texture, partially mash the beans with a potato masher right in the pot.

-• Serve in bowls and top with cheese and if desired a squeeze of fresh lime, cilantro and sour cream.
+• Serve in bowls and top with cheese, and if you like, a squeeze of fresh lime, cilantro and sour cream.

 Notes